Logo Voyage

 Every English county has at least one local cheese, but some are much easier to locate than others.
 Whereas those mentioned above, plus double Gloucester, red Leicester, Cheshire and some others are readily available nationwide, many cheeses are sold only by specialist merchants in the areas they are made.
 Good places to look are delicatessens, farm shops and street markets.
 Cheese-lovers visiting London should check out Neal's Yard Dairy, who sell a huge variety of English farm cheeses from their shop in Covent Garden.

 For dishes, a ploughman's lunch at a country pub with cheese, pickles and crusty bread is part of tasting rural English culture, and has been enjoyed since at least the 13th century.
 This is of course best consumed with a pint of the local tipple, usually cider and beer.
 A cheese board of different varieties of cheese served with crackers (biscuits made to accompany cheese) and grapes is also great as a snack, or as a course of a meal.
-You can expect at least two English cheeses, one of which will invariably be cheddar or stilton, and at least one foreign cheese, most likely French.
+You can expect at least two English cheeses, and at least one foreign cheese, most likely French.
 Mac and cheese may have taken on decidedly American connotations, but the dish started life in England, and is still enjoyed today as macaroni cheese.
 Another common dish is cauliflower cheese, which is exactly what it sounds like.
 Visitors to the North East ought to look out for pan haggerty, a warming meal with a base of melted cheese, potatoes and onions which can contain almost any other ingredient from the soil or the sea.

 Where to eat

-[edit]Pubs are a good place to get reasonably priced food, though most stop serving food at around 9PM.
+Pubs are a good place to get reasonably priced food, though most stop serving food at around 9PM.
 Others may stop serving food between lunch and dinner.
 Pub food has become sophisticated, and as well as serving the more traditional hearty English fare, more exotic dishes are now prepared in the majority of the larger pubs and specialist "gastropubs".
 English food has undergone a revolution with many larger cities having award-winning restaurants run by the many famous TV chefs who have now become part of the English obsession with food.
 Great Britain overall has 334 Michelin-starred restaurants (the 7th in the world) with London alone home to 71.
-Eating out at a high-quality restaurant can be an expensive experience: at the very top end (Michelin-star level) expect to pay £100 (at least) per head including wine.
-A decent three-course meal out at a respectable restaurant will normally cost around £30–£40 per head including wine.
-It is possible to dine for cheaper than this, but the quality usually drops when the bill is below £20–25 per head.

-If good-quality and cheaply priced food is more your choice, try one of the many ethnic restaurants such as Chinese, Asian or Mexican.
-Eating a curry or balti in an Indian restaurant is tantamount to an English obsession.
-These restaurants are found everywhere—even the larger villages have them—and usually the food is of good quality and they will cater for most tastes.
 A good curry with side dishes can be had for around £10–15 per head, and some without liquor licences allow you to bring your own alcoholic beverages in.
-Eating a curry out is a social occasion and often you will find the men try to challenge their own taste buds to a duel, opting for spicier curries than they find comfortable!
 In the towns and cities these restaurants are usually open late (especially on a Friday and Saturday night) to cater for people eating after the pubs have closed.
 It is at this time that they can get very busy and lively, so if you want to avoid the crowds then visit the restaurants before the local pubs shut.

-Unlike many other European countries, vegetarian (and to a lesser extent, vegan) food is widely available and appreciated in pubs and restaurants, with several dishes usually appearing on the menu alongside the more normal meat and fish options.
-However, vegetarians may still find the variety of dishes rather limited—particularly in pubs, where certain dishes such as "veggie" lasagne or mushroom stroganoff feature all too regularly.
-All restaurants and establishments serving food receive regular hygiene inspections from the Food Standards Agency (a government body) and are required by law to display their hygiene rating from 0 to 5.
-Tipping is generally expected in expensive restaurants mostly in London unless a service charge has been added to the bill, with a tip of around 10% considered to be the norm.
-Tipping elewhere is non-existent.
+Unlike many other European countries, vegetarian (and increasingly vegan) food is widely available and appreciated in pubs and restaurants, with several dishes usually appearing on the menu alongside the more normal meat and fish options.
+However, vegetarians may still find the variety of dishes rather limited – particularly in pubs, where certain dishes such as "veggie" lasagne or mushroom stroganoff feature all too regularly.
+All restaurants and establishments serving food receive regular hygiene inspections from the Food Standards Agency (a government body) and are required by law to display their hygiene rating clearly.
+Any inspection report can be found on a government portal, either by searching the establishment name or looking at a range of places to eat in a specific area.

 Drink